zamilskhan/docs-new/source/installation-guide/index.md

     installation instructions.

 #### 1.4.2.2 Setup.py Configuration
-s section describes what to put in the prompt when `setup.py` is run after installing Gluu Server.
+This section describes what to put in the prompt when `setup.py` is run after installing Gluu Server.

 * IP Address: Do not change the default IP address; just press `enter`.